This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 After your child's surgery:

 Your child will be taken to a room to rest until he is fully awake.
-Caregivers will monitor him closely for any problems.
-Do not let your child get out of bed until his caregiver says it is okay.
-When caregivers see that your child is okay, he may be able to go home.
+Healthcare providers will monitor him closely for any problems.
+Do not let your child get out of bed until his healthcare provider says it is okay.
+When healthcare providers see that your child is okay, he may be able to go home.
 If your child is staying in the hospital, he will be taken to his room.

 - Nausea medicine: This medicine is used to calm your child's stomach and prevent or control vomiting.